mossbanay/Psychology-3-4/Notes/U3AOS2.md

 The two major causes of damage in the brain in Alzheimer's disease are **amyloid plaques** and **neurofibrillary tangles**.

 ![Amyloid plaques and neurofibrillary tangles](http://www.brightfocus.org/sites/default/files/styles/full_width/public/Normal_vs_Alzheimers_Brain.jpg?itok=mQP5SCYz)

+#### Korsakoff's syndrome

+Caused by long-term deficiency in thiamine (Vitamin-B) and alcohol abuse, Korsakoff's syndrome is characterised by severe anterograde amnesia.
+While the damage of the disease is caused over long periods of alcohol abuse, the onset of the syndrome occurs over a period of only a few days and is irreverisble.
+Prevention of worsening conditions can be achieved by administration of thiamine intravenously.

+#### Huntington's disease

+Huntington's disease is hereditary disease that affected the production of a specific type of protein in the brain.
+During onset of the disease, the rogue Huntington protein clumps together in cells nucleus, inhibiting normal functioning.
+Huntington's disease can cause difficulties with speech, thinking and movement.
+Although some of its symptoms are treatable, prevention or delaying of the onset of the disease isn't available yet.